tessercat/pbx-docs/django/fsapi.md

 and on all client disconnect events.

 The `channels` app
-registers handlers for the events.
+registers FsapiHandler objects for the events.

 The client login handler
 queries a Client object